Creating Mementoes and Memories at the RCH

 • Once the print is taken, the putty will be placed and sealed in a plastic bag by the bedside nurse.
 The 'clean' nurse then stands outside the room with a second zip lock bag which the prints are carefully placed into and closed with an sticker over the entry point.

-• It can still be sent to Precious Touch immediately however must have a label 'COVID POSITIVE PATIENT’ on the outside of the bag with the date the prints were taken.
+• It can still be sent to Precious Touch immediately however must have a label 'Infection risk’ on the outside of the bag with the date the prints were taken.

-• All other equipment should be wiped and left in the room for the nocospray
+• All other equipment should be wiped and left in the room for the disinfectant.

-Clay prints can also be taken with the clay rolled out outside the COVID-19 pod and put on hard cardboard with only the clay going into the room.
+Clay prints can also be taken with the clay rolled out outside patient room and put on hard cardboard with only the clay going into the room.

 Casting stone prints may also be obtained – premeasured increments can be found on the memory trollies.
-Any extra equipment taken into the room must be wiped and left in the room for the nocospray Any excess stone or alginate must be discarded into an infectious yellow bag.
+Any excess stone or alginate must be discarded into clinical waste bag.

 Equipment in the Memory Trolley, pre made cards in Memory Trolley.